-The Authority has issued a two Microsoft Excel workbooks which together are called the Performance Reporting Datasheets - Electricity Distributors (Distribution Datasheets).
+The ERA has issued two Microsoft Excel workbooks which together are called the Performance Reporting Datasheets - Electricity Distributors (Distribution Datasheets).
 The first workbook covers obligations arising from the Customer Code while the second workbook covers obligations arising from the NQ&R Code.
-The latest version of the Distribution Datasheets can be found on the Authority's website.3
+The latest version of the Distribution Datasheets can be found on the ERA's website.1